subho406/mlstm_kernels/README.md

 # mLSTM Kernels

-In this repository we collect clean implementations of the different mLSTM formulations.
+In this repository we collect implementations of the different mLSTM formulations.

 ## External kernel interface with names